 All these exceptions are considered separate property.
 In addition to the exceptions above that may be acquired during marriage, separate property includes all property that was owned by each spouse (or partner) prior to the marriage (or partnership) – as well as the income from that and any appreciation in value.
 A couple might choose to convert any separate property into community property by making a written agreement.
 It’s up to you.

-In this new e-book created by LNWM, we provide an overview on community property laws in Washington State and what you need to know in case of separation/divorce, the death of a spouse, creditor disputes and taxes.
+In this e-book, we provide an overview on community property laws in Washington State and what you need to know in case of separation/divorce, the death of a spouse, creditor disputes and taxes.
 We also discuss the four types of property recognized by Washington State law: community property, separate property, quasi-community property, and community-like property.
-This is information all married couples should know, and which we take into account when advising clients about property titling and estate planning.
+This is information all married couples should know, and which we take into account when advising clients about property titling and estate planning, including the creation of trusts.